Sukjong of Joseon: Biography

 King Sukjong was born on October 7, 1661, to King Hyeonjong and Queen Myeongseong at Gyeonghuigung.
-His given name was Yi Sun.
-He became the Crown Prince Myeongbo in 1667 at age 6, and in 1674, at age 13, he became the 19th ruler of the Joseon Dynasty.

 King Sukjong was a brilliant politician, but his reign was marked by some of the most intense factional fights in the Joseon dynasty.
 Sukjong frequently replaced faction in power with another one to strengthen the royal authority.
-With each change of government, which was called hwanguk, literally change/switching of the state, the losing faction was completely driven out of politics with executions and exiles.
+With each change of government, which was called hwanguk, literally "change/switching of the state", the losing faction was completely driven out of politics with executions and exiles.
 Nevertheless, the chaotic changes of government did not affect the general populace significantly, and his reign is considered one of more prosperous times.

-Factional Fighting
+Factional struggles

 In the early years of Sukjong's reign, the Southern faction and Western faction clashed over the Royal Funeral Dispute, a seemingly minor issue regarding the mourning period for Queen Insun.
 The Southern faction claimed that the mourning period should last one year while the Western faction argued for a nine-month mourning period.
 A one-year mourning period meant that Hyojong of Joseon was considered the eldest son while 9-month period would suggest that Hyojong was considered not the eldest son, following the rules that governed the yangban class.
 In other words, the Western faction viewed the royal family as the first of the yangban class rather than a separate class for which different rules applied.
-The two factions were also in conflict over the issue of fighting the Qing Dynasty, which was considered barbaric country (as opposed to Ming Dynasty) that threatened Joseon's national security.
+The two factions were also in conflict over the issue of fighting the Qing dynasty, which was considered barbaric country (as opposed to Ming dynasty) that threatened Joseon's national security.
 The Southern faction, led by Heo Jeok and Yun Hyu, supported war against Qing while Western factions wanted to focus first on improving domestic conditions.

 Sukjong at first sided with the Southern faction, but in 1680, Heo Jeok was accused of treason by Western faction, which led to the execution of Heo Jeok and Yun Hyu and purging of the Southern faction.
 This incident is called Gyeongsin Hwanguk.
 Once in power, the Western faction split into the Noron (Old Learning) faction, led by Song Si-yeol, and the Soron (New Learning) faction, led by Yun Jeung.
-After nine years in power, the Noron collapsed when Sukjong deposed Queen Min (posthumously called Queen Inhyeon), who was supported by the Western faction, and named Consort Hui of the Jang clan (also called Consort Jang or Jang Hui-bin) as the new queen.
+After nine years in power, the Noron collapsed when Sukjong deposed Queen Min (posthumously called Queen Inhyeon), who was supported by the Western faction, and named Consort Jang as the new queen.
 She is widely thought to be one of the most beautiful women of Joseon, she was the only person recorded in Annals for her beautiful features.
 The Western faction angered Sukjong when it opposed the naming of Consort Jang's son as crown prince.
 The Southern faction, who supported Consort Jang and her son, regained power and drove out Western faction, executing Song Si-yeol in revenge.
 This is called Gisa Hwanguk.